MartaNaranjoEipperle/PersistentSSHAccess/README.md

 fi
 ```

-Ensure Angular CLI Completion Script is Loaded Correctly:
+Ensure Angular CLI completion script is loaded correctly:

-It seems the issue might be related to the Angular CLI Completion script.
-Try including the completion script in your ```~/.zshrc``` file after initializing ```compinit```:shCode kopieren
+The issue might be related to the Angular CLI completion script.
+Try including the completion script in your ~/.zshrc file after initializing compinit:
 ```sh
 # Zsh Completions
 if type brew &amp;&gt;/dev/null; then